 Plastic surgery has come a long way since the days of extreme celebrity facelifts.
-It is defined as a branch specializing in repair and reconstruction of missing or damaged tissue and skin, usually because of surgery, illness, injury or an abnormality present from birth.
+It is defined as a branch specializing in the repair and reconstruction of missing or damaged tissue and skin, usually because of surgery, illness, injury or an abnormality present from birth.

 Once considered a luxury among older, upper-class women, cosmetic surgery is now common among average, middle-class–men and women, keenly looking for subtle improvements in appearance.
 A demographic shift in the arena of plastic surgery can be seen, with men often looking out for surgery or fillers to have a healthier youthful appearance.

-STAR Hospitals provides services and facilities, which are at par with international standards and are well equipped to perform all kinds of aesthetic and reconstructive surgeries.
+STAR Hospitals provides services and facilities, which are at par with international standards and are well-equipped to perform all kinds of aesthetic and reconstructive surgeries.

-All efforts are made to ensure availability of the latest technology, expertise in patient care and good infrastructure.
+All efforts are made to ensure the availability of the latest technology, expertise in patient care and good infrastructure.

 Plastic surgeons at STAR Hospitals use innovative surgical procedures and techniques including: